 In the UK public money is allocated to academic research by the UK’s seven Research Councils.
 These are many academics’ first port of call.
 Research Councils UK is the umbrella body which oversees the Research Councils.

 Other government departments and agencies may offer research funding for projects connected to the remit of the department.
 Examples include the Department for the Environment, Food and Rural Affairs and the Department for International Development.

-The Royal Society, for example, offers grants and fellowships.
+For example The Royal Society and the Linnean Society of London offer grants and fellowships.
 Professional societies often offer travel grants and funding for public engagement activities.
 Check the website of appropriate professional societies for funding opportunities.

 Research all charities in your area of interest to find potential sources of funding.